chef/chef-web-docs/content/lwrp_to_custom_resources.md

 ## Remove Attributes

-It is best practice to use properties to change the behavior of resources.
+It's best practice to use properties to change the behavior of resources.

 In the previous example example we used an attribute to change the `installer_url`.